SuperOfficeDocs/superoffice-docs/user-guide/en/company/address-formats.md

 In SuperOffice CRM you can create companies with addresses in many different countries.
 To facilitate the posting of letters to companies abroad, SuperOffice CRM includes eight different address formats: European, Australian/Canadian, American, German, British, Spanish, Japanese and a general address format.

 When you [create a company][1] and choose which country the company belongs to, the address fields in the **Company** tab change according to your choice.
-The address fields which change are described below.
+The address fields that change are described below.

 > [!TIP]
 > You can change the default address format for a country in SuperOffice Settings and maintenance.
 This is described in detail in the SuperOffice Settings and maintenance help.